xing/jungle/README.md

 OPTIONS:
   --since <since>         Equivalent to git-log --since: Eg: '6 months ago' (default: 6 months ago) --module <module>       The Module to compare.
-If you specify something, target parameter will be ommited --target <target>       The target in your Podfile file to be used --output-format <output-format>
+If you specify something, target parameter will be ommited --target <target>       The target in your Podfile or Package.swift file to be used (this can be a Product name in SPM) --output-format <output-format>
                           csv or json (default: csv) --version               Show the version.